 The little-known UNKRA program shows how international aid was directed to help Korea rebuild while Palestinians were kept in refugee status.
 A stark comparison that undermines claims of “eternal victimhood.”
 Use this to strengthen arguments about how UNRWA gets more money per refugee than other UN agencies.
 Any real supporter of Palestinian (people), not Palestine (state), should call out UNRWA’s clear failure.

-13. Straight from the Rat’s Mouth
+14. Straight from the Rat’s Mouth

-14. Britain Encouraged Arabs to Invade Israel (Repost)
+15. Britain Encouraged Arabs to Invade Israel (Repost)

 Contrary to claims that Britain supported Israel’s independence, this article reveals how London pushed Arab states to attack.
-It’s a crucial counterpoint to Irish and other anti-colonial narratives that miscast Israel as a British puppet.
+It’s a crucial counterpoint to Irish and other faux-anti-colonial narratives that miscast Israel as a British puppet.
 Use this as part of the larger argument that to fight English control, one should be extremely Zionistic, and not blindly back the Arab states that were also set up via partition plans.

-15. Noticers (Part 1): The Irish Question
+16. Noticers (Part 1): The Irish Question

-16. A-Lister Antisemitism Explanations
+17. A-Lister Antisemitism Explanations

 Snap your fingers and do your step as you read Jean-Paul Sartre, Christopher Hitchens, Primo Levi and Vasily Grossman give their timeless takes on how Jew hate morphs in the eyes of each hater.
+Thems be some great writers.

 18. Mass killings ranked by proportional population loss